malkier/kythera-dev/doc/events.md

 that the event queue runner looks specifically for it and runs every other event in the queue first, then runs the exit handlers, and then asks the main loop to exit.
-The exit event exits to allow you to clean things up (close files, save things, etc.); however, if your exit handler adds additional events, or performs a method call that requires another loop of the event system, these things will not happen, because the event system will not loop again.
-This includes any socket operations, such as sending data to the IRC uplink, as this depends on the main loop.
+The exit event exits to allow you to clean things up (close files, save things, etc.).
+When the main loop is asked to exit, it makes a note of this request and goes ahead and runs through the IO loop one more time in order for any socket-dependent events added by exit handlers to run (such as sending data to the IRC uplink), and then will exit gracefully.
+This "one more loop" behavior is a special case, and is your last chance to run something.

-If you're going to handle this event, you should stop to think whether you should be using `$eventq.handle` or `$eventq.persistently_handle`.
+If you're going to handle this event, you should stop to think whether you should be using `EventQueue#handle` or `EventQueue#persistently_handle`.
 The former gets wiped out when the uplink gets disconnected, and the later never gets wiped out.
 If you're a service, you're instantiated every time the uplink reconnects, so if you add the exit handler in your initialize method, then using the former is just fine.
 If you're an extension (or something else not tied to the main loop), you want to use the latter.